The Dubai restaurant openings to have on your radar this Septemer

 Gatsby, West Side, Nakheel Mall Rooftop, opening September. @gatsby_dxb

-Cosy Italian trattoria Isabella’s is accepting reservations from September 1, and will be the newest addition to the foodie line-up at Vida Emirates Hills.
+Cosy Italian trattoria Isabella Cucina Italiana is accepting reservations from September 8, and will be the newest addition to the foodie line-up at Vida Emirates Hills.
 The welcoming, family-friendly space promises wood fired pizzas and a special menu of Negronis.
 Perfecto.

 Jamavar